waku-org/nwaku/docs/tutorial/pre-requisites-of-running-on-chain-spam-protected-chat2.md

     ![image](https://github.com/waku-org/nwaku/assets/68783915/9ace2824-9030-4507-9b5f-50354bb99127)

-## 3. Setting up a hosted node on Sepolia Testnet using Infura
+## 3. Access a node on the Sepolia testnet using Infura

 > _*NOTE:*_ Infura provides a simple way of setting up endpoints for interaction with the Ethereum chain and the Waku RLN smart contract without having to run a dedicated Ethereum node.
 > Setting up Infura is not mandatory.
 Operators concerned with the centralized aspect introduced by Infura should use their own node.